DSN-2025: Research Track Call For Contributions

 Practical experience reports (7 pages): a shorter paper describing practitioner experiences or lessons learned applying tools and techniques to real-world problems and systems, or based on the empirical analysis of field data using a rigorous scientific approach.
 A paper in this category is expected to show new insights and experiences informing the research and practice of robust computing system design.
 Contributions reporting on industry practical experiences and lessons learned are highly encouraged, including studies reporting negative results or challenges about the practical applicability or scalability of research results in industry.

-Tool descriptions/demonstrations (7 pages): descriptions of the architecture, implementation and usage of substantive tools to aid the research and practice of dependability.
+Tool descriptions/demonstrations (7 pages): descriptions of the architecture, implementation, and usage of substantive tools to aid the research and practice of dependability.
 A tool paper is expected to describe and demonstrate the value that the tool brings to the dependability community.
 Making the tool publicly available, whenever possible, is strongly encouraged.

 The number of pages indicated above includes everything: title page, text, figures, appendices, etc. Only references are not included in the page limit.
 Papers that exceed the number of pages for that submission category will be rejected without review.

-Independently of the paper category, we expect all papers to provide enough detail to enable reproducibility of their experimental results and encourage authors, whenever possible, to make both the artifacts and datasets related to the paper publicly available.
+Independently of the paper category, we expect all papers to provide enough detail to enable the reproducibility of their experimental results and encourage authors, whenever possible, to make both the artifacts and datasets related to the paper publicly available.

 Artifacts

-Information about the artifact submission will not be shared with the PC.The artifact does not need to be submitted at the same time of the paper.
-The artifact can be uploaded at the reserved DOI after the paper submission deadline, and can be updated until the artifact submission deadline.
+Information about the artifact submission will not be shared with the PC.
+The artifact does not need to be submitted at the same time as the paper.
+The artifact can be uploaded at the reserved DOI after the paper submission deadline and can be updated until the artifact submission deadline.

 The artifacts will be evaluated by a dedicated Artifacts Evaluation (AE) committee through a single-blind review process, where authors should be available to respond quickly during the artifact evaluation.
 All artifacts submitted will compete for a “Distinguished Artifact Award” to be decided by that committee.

-Anonymization Rules:
+Anonymization Rules

 Anonymization should not be done in a way to hurt the review process.
-For example, omitting published references or anonymizing them for the purposes of double-blind process can significantly hurt the review process.
+For example, omitting published references or anonymizing them for the purposes of a double-blind process can significantly hurt the review process.
 As such, only non-destructive anonymization is required.
 For example, system names may be left un-anonymized, if the system name is important for a reviewer to be able to evaluate the work.
-For example, a paper on experiences with the design of .NET should not be re-written to be about "an anonymous but widely used commercial distributed systems platform."
+For example, a paper on experiences with the design of .NET should not be rewritten to be about "an anonymous but widely used commercial distributed systems platform."

 Additionally, please take the following steps when preparing your submission: